A nomadic campsite with dirt bikes, Mongolia.

 When many of us think of nomadic herders, we may think of people who are uneducated and have no choice but to be a nomadic herders.
 We may feel that they grew up as a nomadic herder, so they wanted to stay as a nomadic herder as that was the only life they had ever known.

-After all, we would wonder why anyone would choose to live in a tent or live in a yurt or what they call a ger and have to pack up and move about four times a year.
-And the toilet was a hole in the ground that did not even have a door on the toilet stall.
-If you needed to take a nighttime trip to the toilet, there were no lights to light your way.
+After all, we would wonder why anyone would choose to live in a tent or a yurt or what they call a ger and have to pack up and move about four times a year.
+And the toilet was a hole in the ground that did not even have a door on the stall.
+If you needed to take a nighttime trip to the bathroom, there were no lights to light your way.

 I soon discovered that these nomadic herders had a choice.
-I was surprised when I discovered that the Mongolian nomadic herders I stayed with, both the husband and wife, had University degrees and had both worked and lived for a time in Ulaanbaatar – Mongolia’s capital.
-These Mongolian nomadic herders had an option in that they were both highly educated, but they chose to live life as a nomadic herders.
+I was surprised when I found that the Mongolian nomadic herders I stayed with, both the husband and wife, had University degrees and worked and lived for a time in Ulaanbaatar – Mongolia’s capital.
+These Mongolian nomadic herders had an option in that they were both highly educated, but they chose to live life as nomadic herders.

-I asked them why they did not work in the city and the professions they had been educated with.
-They told me that it was about the wide-open spaces, the freedom, and the way of the nomadic lifestyle for them; they choose to be nomadic herders.
+I asked them why they did not work in the city and the professions they had been educated in.
+They told me it was about the wide-open spaces, the freedom, and the way of the nomadic lifestyle for them; they choose to be nomadic herders.

 There is a great community support system among the Mongolian nomadic herders.
 I am sure part of the draw for many of the herders may be the support they have in their community with other herders.
 Nomadic herders are there helping their nomadic neighbors in their time of need.